CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 1.  **Install the Update Plugin**

-    Start by initializing Capgo in your project using the CLI:
+    Start by initializing CodePushGo in your project using the CLI:

     ```bash
     npx @capgo/cli init